Explicit reciprocity laws for diagonal classes: higher level cases: Introduction and statement of the main results

 \subsection{Acknowledgements}

 This work originates from the author's PhD thesis written under the supervision of Massimo Bertolini.
 We would like to thank him for suggesting this project and for his precious advice.
-The author was funded by the DFG Graduiertenkolleg 2553 during his doctoral studies at Universität Duisburg-Essen and is currently funded by the Simons Collaboration on Perfection in Algebra, Geometry and Topology as postdoctoral researcher at CNRS.
+We thank the anonymous referees for their corrections, comments and suggestions that led to a significant improvement of the paper.
+The author was funded by the DFG Graduiertenkolleg 2553 during his doctoral studies at Universität Duisburg-Essen (while writing the first version of this work) and by the Simons Collaboration on Perfection in Algebra, Geometry and Topology as postdoctoral researcher at CNRS (during most of the revision process).
+He is currently funded by the Progetto di Eccellenza U-GOV DECC23\_012\_AC as a postdoctoral researcher at Università degli Studi di Milano.